AliciaUwaifo/alx-system_engineering-devops/0x00-shell_basics/README.md

-file /tmp/iamafile prints the type of the file ln -s /bin/ls __ls__ symbolic link created in the current working directory cp -u *.html .. copies of all HTML files in the current working directory
+file /tmp/iamafile prints the type of the file ln -s /bin/ls __ls__ symbolic link created in the current working directory cp -u *.html .. copies of all HTML files in the current working directory mv [[:upper:]]* /tmp/u move all the files beginning with an uppercase letter to the directory